How Much Does It Cost to Install Wainscoting in 2025?

 What Is Wainscoting?

-Wainscoting is decorative paneling, often made from wood, that covers the lower part of your walls.
-It adds insulation, protection, and a beautiful accent to your rooms.
-Most often installed about waist-high, wainscoting brings elegance and character to your home.
-A popular type of wainscoting is beadboard, featuring wood paneling with vertical grooves or “beads.”
+A popular type of wainscoting is beadboard, characterized by wood paneling with vertical grooves, also known as “beads.”
 Beadboard adds depth and charm to walls and ceilings, and it's available in various styles to suit your taste.
-The cost of wainscoting or beadboard can vary based on the materials and finishes you choose, your location, the size of the area, your desired timeframe, design features, and installation complexity.
+The cost of wainscoting or beadboard can vary depending on the materials and finishes you choose, your location, the size of the area, your desired timeframe, design features, and the complexity of the installation.

 Wainscoting Installation Costs per Square Foot